andrewmcgr/FlexTAP/README.md

 # FlexTAP

-This is a flexure based alternative to the Voron TAP for Z probing with the nozzle, compatible with any toolhead that will mount on an R8 TAP.
+This is an experimental flexure based alternative to the Voron TAP for Z probing with the nozzle, compatible with any toolhead that will mount on an R8 TAP.

 FlexTAP has two main advantages:
 * it's lighter (27 g approx, vs 91 g for an R8 plastic TAP and 76 g for a Mellow CNC alloy TAP)